 After our wedding in 1972, my husband declared that he liked Pointe Claire’s green areas and fully grown trees, and he wished to buy us a home here.
 We did, and my love affair with my home town continued.
 We befriended new neighbours and church folk.
 Our two children were born here in the Lakeshore General Hospital, and grew up with their own set of local friends and activities.

 The City of Pointe Claire’s symbol is the 300-year-old windmill.
 During the last 30 years, Pointe Claire folk have gathered around the windmill at sunrise for a bilingual, multi-denominational Easter service, and “Thine is the glory/A toi la gloire…” rings out beside the water as Canada geese fly in a V overhead.
-The service in 2020 was cancelled due to the pandemic, but my husband and I walked around the Point anyway.
-From a safe distance, we smiled and waved to fellow walkers, and they returned our greetings and well wishes.
+There are always plenty of smiles, greetings and well wishes.
 Pointe Claire people always look out for one another.